kohoman/mweLaTeX/README.md

 # mweLaTeX
-Minimum working examples of LaTeX capabilities (with Makefiles)
+Minimum working examples of LaTeX capabilities (with Makefiles).

 The individual directories correspond to illustration of the following basic capabilities in a bare bones LaTeX document: